DDMAL/CATDOES/Gen_Transkribus/Gen_Transkribus_observations.md

 <img width="480" height="635" alt="Fake newspaper result 2 w: Salz layout?" src="https://github.com/user-attachments/assets/d6956719-58ba-4e57-8b07-89701c94dd11" />

 What?!???
 That model was _specifically_ trained to group the whole folio into one region, and that's what happens?
 Whereas the model that was trained to separate the regions gives me one big region?
-I am losing my grasp on reality.
+Baffled.